 One strong causal study examined the connection between Medicaid expansion and its impact on participation in the federal earned income tax credit (EITC) and the Supplemental Nutrition Assistance Program (SNAP) among the nonelderly population.
+The authors found that the increase in the xv Avoiding care because of cost was only statistically significant (at p≤0.05) for low-income women living in states that increased their income eligibility threshold from 90 percent of FPL to 138 percent of the FPL after Medicaid expansion.

-The authors found that the increase in the Medicaid income eligibility threshold from 0 to 138 percent of the FPL led to a change of 0.6 additional SNAP participants per 100 people, roughly a 4 percent increase relative to the mean rate.
+Medicaid income eligibility threshold from 0 to 138 percent of the FPL led to a change of 0.6 additional SNAP participants per 100 people, roughly a 4 percent increase relative to the mean rate.
 BETC receipt was not significantly related to Medicaid expansion.
 The authors suggested that the small, but significant finding for SNAP suggests more individuals may be aware of other public programs they are qualified for and receive access to these benefits because of this increased awareness.
 BE